 Every major developer (and many minor ones), wanted a piece of that mascot gaming pie, and many of them took a crack at creating their very own “franchise ready” mascot, typically embodied in the form of the “Mascot Based Platformer”.
 And much like the NFL Draft, a great majority of these attempts at successful franchises either failed outright or had initial success but fizzled out later.

 Now before we embark in earnest, I want to establish a few ground rules, so as to forgo any “Hey how come you didn’t mention THIS character/game?” later on.
-The name of today’s game is to go over some of the now more obscure platformer mascot characters, specifically of the home console variety.
+The name of today’s game is to go over some of the now more obscure platformer video game mascots, specifically of the home console variety.
 There were indeed a great many of these similar characters/games on home computers, but to save time, I’m just not even going to go there.

 So, without further ado, away we go:

 Developer: Gremlin Graphics

 Created by noted British PC developer and publisher Gremlin Graphics (later Gremlin Interactive), who were mostly known for the Monty Mole series on home computers, as well as the Top Gear racing games on Super Nintendo, Zool was one of many attempts to cash in on the success of the Mario and Sonic franchises.